ZeMbrnw/ZeMbrnw/README.md

 # 👋 Hi there!

-I'm a Master's student in Information Technology with a foundation in Safety and Security Management.
+I'm a Master's student in Information Technology (Cybersecurity Technology and Big Data) with a foundation in Safety and Security Management.
 I’m passionate about using data, code, and curiosity to tackle challenges at the intersection of emerging tech, risk, and security.

 ## 🧠 About Me